 With it being Road Safety Week we thought we would feature the very latest technology in prescription driving lenses

 Those driving for long periods, especially at night time, may feel visually insecure due to the reduction of their visual capacity.
-Night myopia is a phenomenon that affects one out of three wearers.
+Night myopia is a phenomenon that affects one out of three drivers.
 It causes a loss of their ability to focus on distant objects at night.

+AFAR-SV Prescription driving lenses… can be further combined with Vista-Mesh lens material for outstanding night driving performance.
 AFAR-SV has a specific night vision zone in the upper part of the lens that helps compensate for the refractive error difference that occurs between day and night by up to 0.25D.
 This provides the wearer with superior visual acuity, reducing stress and visual fatigue so common when driving at night.
-Not to be underestimated, AFAR-SV design incorporates Norton-SV Digital HD design, providing extremely good visual quality at every point on the lens from the centre to edge, regardless of the prescription or frame selected.
+Not to be underestimated, AFAR-SV design incorporates Norton-SV Digital HD design, providing extremely good visual quality at every point on the lens from the center to edge, regardless of the prescription or frame selected.

+What we consider to be bright white light in our homes, supermarkets, offices and car head lights, acctually contains a lot of blue.
 Too much exposure to blue light at night suppresses the secretion of melatonin, a hormone that regulates sleep cycles. … As scientists learn more about potential problems of blue light, blue light blocking glasses have gained popularity as a way to subdue digital eye strain and avoid disrupted sleep cycle.

 These glasses can let more light in and also help to reduce glare from oncoming traffic and other light sources. … While often marketed specifically for night driving, polarized or UV (ultraviolet) lens glasses can actually be hazardous when used at night, as they can block too much light coming in